StephenBangs/quote-server/README.md

 1) ~~Get the random quote button to work on page, not to go to `http://localhost:3000/api/quotes/random?`~~

 2) Get Leptos up and working

-3) Check if I am using askama templates properly

-4) Add other API call actions to the main page

 # Steps to create Database